Perenz/TapoiMaps/README.md

 This can result as a big improvement for the similarity coefficient  because the new algorithms would catch new matches that the older wouldn't get.
 On the other hand this elaboration "removes" specific information from a user since the detailed data describing  a discussed and detailed topic is analyzed and new general insights are extracted.
 These general information should bring an improvement in the similarity coefficient which has been generated changing the specific nature of a profile.

+All of these can be used as a kind of conceptual similarity.

 So this pre-elaboration helps the matching algorithm but its use is recommended depending on the detail level we want for our profiles.